jonaselan/zssn/README.md

 * [Ruby](https://www.ruby-lang.org) (2.3.0 used)
 * [Rails](http://rubyonrails.org/)

 The application is deploy [here](https://jonaselan-zssn.herokuapp.com/api/survivors).
-But if you are using locally, is important fill the default resources after the `rails db:migration` and `bundle`.
-For do that,  run:
+But if you are using locally, is important fill the default resources:

 ```
+bundle
+rails db:create
+rails db:migration
 rails db:seed
 ```